lukebarton/curriculum-vitae/README.markdown

 _2013_

-* Primary developer on a prototype cross-platform finance mobile app using Angular.js and Scala.
+* Primary developer on a prototype cross-platform finance mobile app using Angular.js and Scala

-* Involved transforming evolving business and user requirements into a MVP, from delivery of the application to having input on product direction.
+* Involved transforming evolving business and user requirements into a MVP, from delivery of the application to having input on product direction

-* Performed face-to-face interviews with target users to validate the product, it's features and the user experience.
+* Performed face-to-face interviews with target users to validate the product, it's features and the user experience

 * Key technologies utilised within the role include: